joint crisis committee

 The JCC is a committee like none other; run with a custom set of Rules of Procedure, the committee is divided into two separate blocs which are run independently, yet operate on the same issue and timeline.
 The fast-paced and unpredictable nature of the JCC ensures that all delegates will most definitely be kept on their toes throughout the conference.
 Diplomacy, compromise, decisiveness, and even some clandestinity will be imperative for success in the battle of wits that is the JCC.

-To qualify for awards, delegates must email their respective position papers to firstname.lastname@example.org before 11:59 PM on Thursday, February 1st.
+To qualify for awards, delegates must email their respective position papers to firstname.lastname@example.org before 11:59 PM on January 31st.

-Currently junior attending Fraser Heights Secondary, Andy Jiang is happy to serve as a bloc director at SurreyMUN.
-For Andy, the journey of MUN has been an elevator that only goes up.
+Andy Jiang is a senior student at Fraser Heights Secondary and is ecstatic to serve as one of the Chairs for JCC at SurreyMUN 2019.
 Since his very first conference, the aroma of placards, note papers, and complimentary hotel pens have completely seduced his time and interest.
-Aside from his commitment to MUN, Andy can be found hyping up for the season 8 of Game of Thrones, attempting to top his own high score in the Google Chrome dinosaur game, or intensely watching the newest episode of Master Chef Australia.
-Whether you are a beginner or veteran delegate, Andy cannot wait to greet everyone at SurreyMUN and promises to provide an experience to be savoured.
+Aside from his commitment to MUN, Andy can be found hyping up for Season 8 of Game of Thrones, attempting to top his personal high score on the Google Chrome dinosaur game, or intensely watching the newest episode of Masterchef Australia.
+Whether you are a beginner or a veteran delegate, Andy cannot wait to greet everyone at SurreyMUN and promises to provide an experience to be savoured.